PCSchmidt/skillswapappmvp/docs/dev_journal.md

 # Development Journal

+## May 9, 2025 - Phase 8 Kickoff: Notifications & Email Integration

+Today we're beginning Phase 8 of the SkillSwap MVP development, focusing on enhancing the notification system and implementing comprehensive email integration.
+This phase is crucial for improving user engagement and ensuring users stay informed about important activities.

+### Key Planning Decisions:

+1. **Notification System Architecture**
+   - Designed a three-tier notification system: in-app, email, and push notifications
+   - Created a unified notification service that handles all notification types
+   - Implemented priority levels (low, normal, high, urgent) for notifications
+   - Designed notification grouping by type and context

+2. **Technical Architecture**
+   - Leveraging Supabase Realtime for instant notification delivery
+   - Using Supabase Edge Functions for email delivery
+   - Implementing service workers for push notifications
+   - Creating a consistent design language across all notification types

+3. **Implementation Strategy**
+   - Starting with enhancing the real-time in-app notification system
+   - Followed by email notification templates and delivery
+   - Then implementing push notifications
+   - Finally adding comprehensive notification preference management

+4. **Documentation**
+   - Created detailed Phase 8 implementation tracker with component breakdown
+   - Documented technical flow diagrams for all notification types
+   - Established testing strategies for notification delivery

+The implementation will follow our established UI patterns and component structure while ensuring responsive and accessible design across all notification interfaces.

 ## May 8, 2025 - Dashboard UI Implementation Complete

 Today we successfully implemented the User Dashboard UI, which represents a significant milestone in the Phase 7 development.
 The dashboard provides users with a consolidated view of their exchange activities, recommendations, and quick actions in an intuitive interface.